History of Highcliffe House – A Boutique B&B

-Highcliffe House was built circa 1880 by a reputable Victorian architect/engineer, Bob Jones, who also built Lynton Town Hall and the famous water powered Cliff Railway.
-Originally used as a gentleman’s summer residence, its commanding position within walking distance of the town has stunning sea views across the North Devon coastline from every room that will take your breath away
+Highcliffe House, a boutique B&B, was built circa 1880 by a reputable Victorian architect/engineer, Bob Jones.
+Bob built the Lynton Town Hall and the famous water powered Cliff Railway.
+The house was originally used as a summer residence.
+Highcliffe has a commanding position within walking distance of the town.
+The house offers stunning sea views across the North Devon coastline.
+Every room that will take your breath away

-In the Early part of the 1900’s the house passed to a religious charity who ran it as a retreat for Christian workers and their families and the house remained with the same family until the 1960s apart from the war years when the military were in occupation.
+In the Early part of the 1900’s the house passed to a religious charity who ran it as a retreat for Christian workers.

-Over Highcliffe House’s many years it has become established as one of the best boutique B&B’s in Lynton.
+Over many years Highcliffe House has become established as one of the best boutique B&B’s in Lynton.

-Neal Cobb & Jason Broughton fell for the charms of Highcliffe House in 2015 and in 2016 became the proud owners and custodians of this majestic house with its spectacular views and centuries of history.
+Neal and Jason fell for the charms of Highcliffe House in 2015.
+In 2016 they became the proud owners and custodians of this majestic house with its spectacular views and centuries of history.